-And even the reporters who covered the rise of a charismatic California actor could not have known the full extent of the dance he and fellow Californian Richard Nixon executed as they both clawed toward the presidency.
+Even the reporters who covered the rise of a charismatic California actor could not have known the full extent of the dance he and fellow Californian Nixon executed as they both clawed toward the presidency.
 “Nixon clearly did not think Reagan was in his league,” former Nixon aide Patrick Buchanan told Gibbs and Duffy.

 Yet, there is a pretty good argument to be made that things were not so dramatic then and not so puny now.